 - How is your Seminar training program different from other Professional Organizer training programs?

-We provide participants with up to ten hours of hands-on training with a client where they can practice their needs assessment approach and practice our successfully proven and trademarked 5 Steps to Organizing® process.
+We provide participants a virtual practicum with a client where they can practice their needs assessment approach and practice our successfully proven and trademarked 5 Steps to Organizing® process.
 This experience provides participants before/after pictures to get them started with their portfolio.

 Participants receive a comprehensive manual containing sought-after information, sample forms, reference materials, and resources.